Rethinking Environment: The Environmental Humanities and the ecological transformation of society

 Further informationWebsite "Rethinking Environment"

-Socio-Ecological Transformation and the Humanities
+Socio-ecological transformation and the Humanities

 The International Doctorate Program "Rethinking Environment", funded by the Elite Network of Bavaria, qualifies doctoral students from the humanities, the social sciences, and from economics to contribute inter- and transdisciplinary perspectives to a debate commonly associated with the natural sciences.